Skip to main content

 How are asylum seekers being supported?

-In Somerset, a multi-agency group has been organised with key partners across the County; this includes NHS commissioners and providers, Avon and Somerset Police, County and District Councils (including Housing, Children’s and Adults Social Care, Education and Public Health), town and parish councils, CHARIS, RAFT, churches and other charities and voluntary sector providers.
+In Somerset, a multi-agency group has been organised with key partners across the County; this includes NHS commissioners and providers, Avon and Somerset Police, Somerset Council (including Housing, Children’s and Adults Social Care, Education and Public Health), town and parish councils, Christian Help and Action for Refugees in Somerset (CHARIS), Refugee Aid From Taunton (RAFT), churches and other charities and voluntary sector providers.

 Once a hotel is in operation, healthcare professionals will visit the hotel to make an initial health assessment, offer vaccinations and other treatment.
 Other support services will be co-ordinated through the group.